 Yes, the holidays are a time of food temptations, but that doesn’t mean you have to gain weight.
 Many Americans gain 3-5 pounds during the holiday season.
 Make sure you keep your weight the same, or even lose a pound or two, with these strategies.

 These easy techniques will help you stop holiday overeating and avoid gaining weight this year.
 Sit down to eat that cookie dough, focus on giving to someone else at holiday parties, and add in 5 minutes of intentional movement.
-See how much better you feel in January.
+Then see how much better you feel in January.

 How do you avoid holiday weight gain?
 Share about it in the comments below.